 There are many things to do here, including rides in dug out canoes for the masochistic, jeep safaris and joining the elephants on their daily bath, but time and money are short so after visiting the elephant breeding centre and seeing the evening's performance at the Tharu Cultural Centre, I elect to have an elephant ride through the jungle.

 The Tharu are the indigenous people of the Terai.
-Here they perform the Stick Dance, a form of Martial Art (apologies for the excellent picture of the backs of people's heads).
+Here they perform the Stick Dance, a form of Martial Art (apologies for the excellent picture of the backs of peoples' heads).

 Another party on an elephant enters the clearing from the other direction.
 It also carries a party of four plus the mahout (elephant driver).
-For a moment, the mother rhinocerous looks confused.
+For a moment, the mother rhinoceros looks confused.
 One possible avenue of retreat has now been cut off.
 She prepares to charge the other elephant.

-Our mahout quietly takes out his rhinocerus hook, an evil looking implement with both a hook and a point.
+Our mahout quietly takes out his rhinoceros hook, an evil looking implement with both a hook and a point.
 He also carries a hatchet.
-Then he makes a noise to distract the rhinocerus.
+Then he makes a noise to distract the rhinoceros.
 For an instant we think we will be charged instead, but the mahout utters a few soothing words and the elephant steps elegantly out of the way.
 Now the mother rhino is reassured and both she and the baby continue to graze.

 Comments